porfanid/QuestMatch/README.md

 Welcome to QuestMatch, an app that will be used to create matches for DnD(Dungeons and Dragons) campaigns.

 > **Warning:** This app is under development and is not yet online.
-You can contribute to it and as soon as there iss some development, I will upload it.
+You can contribute to it and as soon as there is some development, I will upload it.

 ## Steps to use the app